 - Equipment – many teams require some type of equipment such as fins, hand paddles, kick boards, pull buoy, snorkel, etc..these too can be purchased at any competitive swim shop including SwimOutlet.com.
 If you are not sure what you need, ask your coach.

 - Mesh equipment bag – great for transporting equipment.

 - Swim Bag- This holds extra suits, clothes etc… This can be any type of gym bag, though most swimmers get bags specifically designed for swimmers needs.

-- Warm clothes & hat to go home in - Important as the weather gets cooler, summer teams don’t have to worry about the hat so much.
+- Warm clothes & hat to go home in – Important as the weather gets cooler, summer teams don’t have to worry about the hat so much.

 Be sure to put your name on everything…including both flippers, both paddles, bags, and suits.
 Trust me, if it is not attached to your child at all times they will forget it at some point.